 - Sacha Inchi (aka Jungle Peanut) is a Seed

 - Pine Nuts are Seeds Officially, but most people accept them to be Tree Nuts

 - Nutmeg is Derived From the Seed of a Fruit

 - Coconut is Classified as a Tree Nut by the FDA, but arguably some say it should be classified as a Drupe

 - Brazil Nuts

 - Pilli Nut

 If You Have a Severe Nut Allergy, Call Companies

-Nuts can be on the same equipment of so many packaged foods, and even bulk ingredients.
-It has a lot to do with processing facilities.
+Tree nuts can be on the same equipment as so many packaged foods, and even bulk ingredients.
+It has a lot to do with processing facilities and copackers.
 It’s not uncommon for seed and chocolate facilities to also process nuts.
-Tree nuts have been known to be used as flavoring agents in alcohol as well, so drink carefully.
+Tree nuts have been known to be used as flavouring agents in alcohol as well, so drink carefully.

 If an ice cream company produces even one flavor with nuts, you’ll need to make sure it’s made on a separate line.
 Additionally, most bakeries process nuts in one way or another.